fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 [Learn more about payment states](/pages/workflows/payment-status).

 **Option 2:** *You are using FPDocs payment providers directly*
-After you have collected the money from your investor, confirm the purchase order by calling the [FPDocs, update mf purchase API](https://fintechprimitives.com/docs/api/#update-a-mf-purchase) with the following json:
+After you have collected the money from your investor, confirm the purchase order by calling the [FPDocs, update mf purchase](https://fintechprimitives.com/docs/api/#update-a-mf-purchase) with the following json:

 ```json
 {